 - To ensure that all teachers are aware it is their responsibility to meet the special educational needs of pupils.
 In this they can draw on the resources of the whole school.

-- To ensure that every student has his or her particular needs recognised and addressed.
+- To ensure that every child has his or her particular needs recognised and addressed.

-- To seek the views of the student and involve him/her in the process of support.
+- To seek the views of the child and involve him/her in the process of support.

-- To offer the high quality support to ensure that all student needs are met.
+- To offer the high quality support to ensure that all children’s needs are met.

-- To fully involve parents/carers in the process of provision for the student.
+- To fully involve parents/carers in the process of provision for the child.

 - To acknowledge and draw on parental knowledge and expertise in relation to their child.